cannin/causalpath_cytoscape_app/progress reports/2021-05-31-gsoc-week-zero.md

 3. **Cytoscape App development documentation**
     Status: **In Progress**

-    The requirement of Cytoscape app development documentation for understanding the complete workflow of different components of it.
+    The requirement of Cytoscape app development documentation for understanding the complete workflow of different components in it.

     **Issue:** [Cytoscape Documentation](https://github.com/cannin/causalpath_cytoscape_app/issues/6)